Bryan Bullington: 2008

 Bullington was placed on the Pirates' 40-man roster and attended Spring training.
 On March 17, he was optioned to Triple-A Indianapolis.
-He got off to a bad start, going 1–6 with a 6.95 ERA over his first 9 starts.
+He got off to a bad start, going 1–6 with a 6.95 ERA over his first nine starts.
 However, he bounced back in his next two, going 2–0 with a 1.38 ERA on his way to being named the International League Pitcher of the Week.
 On May 29, the Pirates recalled him to the majors.
 However, he didn't pitch in a major league game.
 On June 13, Bullington was optioned back to Indianapolis.
 On July 3, the Pirates announced that they were designating Bullington for assignment to make room on their 40-man roster for Chris Duffy.
 When asked about the move, Bullington said, "I really appreciate everything the Pirates have done for me, but I feel like a fresh start with another organization wouldn't be such a bad thing at this point."
-Bullington finished the first half of the season with a 4–6 record and a 5.52 ERA over 15 starts.
+Bullington finished the first half of the season with a 4–6 record and a 5.52 ERA over 15 starts with Indianapolis.

 On July 10, the Cleveland Indians claimed Bullington off waivers and assigned him to their Triple–A affiliate, the Buffalo Bisons.
-He made 10 appearances (8 starts) for Buffalo, compiling a 1–3 record with a 4.75 ERA and recorded his first professional save.
-On September 8, Bullington was called up to the Cleveland Indians after injuries to their starting rotation left them shorthanded.
-Bullington made 3 appearances (2 starts) for the Indians, going 0–2 with a 4.91 ERA.
+He made 10 appearances (eight starts) for Buffalo, compiling a 1–3 record with a 4.75 ERA and recorded his first professional save.
+On September 8, Bullington was called up to the Indians after injuries to their starting rotation left them shorthanded.
+Bullington made three appearances (two starts) for the Indians, going 0–2 with a 4.91 ERA.
 Soon after the end of the season, he was designated for assignment and claimed off waivers by the Toronto Blue Jays.